sumanth-hegde/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis using graphlab in jypyter notebook.
+Sentiment Analysis using graphlab in jupyter notebook.